Homeopathy Treatment for Kidney Creatinine and Its Medicine

 1) Type 1 and type 2 diabetes mellitus -It is said that Diabetes is one of the leading causes of chronic kidney disease(CKD)

 People with type 1 and type 2 diabetes often end up with a kidney condition called Diabetic nephropathy, which further progresses to Chronic kidney disease(CKD).
-A high level of sugar in blood damages the tiny blood vessels present in the kidneys.
+A high level of sugar in the blood damages the tiny blood vessels present in the kidneys.
 This damage occurs slowly, over many years leading to Chronic kidney disease(CKD).
 One is more likely to develop chronic kidney disease(CKD) early if the blood sugar is not under control.

 3) Glomerular nephritis -This is a condition where there is inflammation of the glomeruli leading to loss of its function and damage, thus reducing the filtering capacity of the kidneys.
 This is the third leading cause of Chronic kidney disease(CKD)accounting for 10% of the patients on dialysis.